top of page

 • Registered Trainer with the Ministry of Education (MOE)

 Wan Ting is an accredited art therapist, artist, Somatic Experiencing practitioner with clinical experiences in the community, schools and social service organisations.
-Utilizing trauma-informed practices, she has experiences working with people with disabilities, children, adults and elderly from different cultural backgrounds with emotional or psychological difficulties to identify and resolve their core conflicts.
+Utilizing trauma-informed practices, she has more than a decade of experience working with people with disabilities, children, adults and elderly from different cultural backgrounds with emotional or psychological difficulties to identify and resolve their core conflicts.

 May Lim, art therapist has shoulder length black hair and is wearing a sliver necklace and a long sleeve black top